chop-dbhi/redcap-repeat/README.md

 * weight\_value\_with\_units
 * height\_value\_with\_units

+## Caveats

+This is beta software.
+It has been used internally for one complex project but there are sure to be unexpected edge cases.
+Please make sure to backup any data dictionary files you run through the script.
+This has not been test on calculated fields used within repeating groups.

 ## Usage
 The script is written in python.
 It has no required external dependencies, but you may want to install the python inflector package which will help properly pluralize repeating item names in generated questions.
 To install the inflector, issue the following from the command prompt: